 Consultants from Shingijutsu Co., Ltd, between 1994 and 1997, and periodically thereafter.
 I also worked for a very capable Lean leader named Lloyd Tirey, whom I modeled myself after from both a Lean technical knowledge and behavioral perspective.
 But you should know that I have never been a “Lean tools” or a “manufacturing guy.”
 I am not an “operations guy” either.
-From the beginning, my interest has always been the human side of Lean management, and leadership makes all the difference.
-Anyone can learn Lean tools, but for too long Lean leadership was seen as a mysterious art that few could master.
-I wanted to change that, given the wide-ranging benefits of Lean management to all stakeholders.
+From the beginning, my genba has been leader’s minds, not the shop or office floor.
+My interest has always been the human side of Lean management.
+For too long Lean leadership was seen as a mysterious art that few could master.
+I wanted to change that through my research and my own practice of Lean management.

 How long have you been studying Lean?